-Plant types and subtypes: SALE, Ferns
+Plant types and subtypes: Ferns

 Light Requirements: part-sun, part-shade, shade